phottovy/customer_analytics/README.md

 <a id='data'></a>
-## Data
+## DATA
-** \*Since the data comes from a confidential client, there is a limited amount of information I can provide about the data.**
+**Since the data comes from a confidential client, there is a limited amount of information I can provide about the data.**

 The datasets consist of a number of separate daily feeds containing different customer metrics.
 For each feed, six different predictions using various time series methods are included.
 In addition, each daily forecast contains predictions for 14 days into the future.
 I was provided 10 months of raw data and actuals for these feeds to use for my analysis.